ignite/cli/docs/intro/go.md

 # Install Go

-In this tutorial, you will install golang on your local computer.
+In this tutorial, you will install the Go programming language (golang) on your local computer.
 Follow the instructions for your operating system:

 ## Mac OS X